 Unpaid maternity leave

 When you resume work you may need to pay a babysitter or nanny to watch after your little one.
-Furthermore, when little #baby turns 2 to 3, kindergarten or preschool programs might come up.
+Furthermore, when little Your Baby turns 2 to 3, kindergarten or preschool programs might come up.
 Consider homeschooling to reduce the cost of kindergarten and spend more quality time with your children.
 It is a good alternative, especially if done together with other like-minded parents.